ProSiebenSat.1 Media: History

-In February 2014, Red Arrow Entertainment Group announced that they have acquired a majority stake in Maryland-based American reality television production company Half Yard Productions to expand their American operations with their founders Abby Greensfelder and Sean Gallagher continuing to run the company as their co-CEOs.
+In February 2014, Red Arrow Entertainment Group announced they had acquired a majority stake in Half Yard Productions to breach its American unscripted production portfolio with Half Yard Productions became part of Red Arrow Entertainment Group while the latter's co-founders Abby Greensfelder and Sean Gallagher continued to run Half Yard Productions as co-CEOs under Red Arrow.

-The group includes Studio71, which was started in Berlin in September 2013 as a German-language multi-channel network by Sebastian Weil and Ronald Horstman and later acquired an American competitor, Collective Digital Studio.
+The group includes Studio71, which was founded in Berlin in September 2013 as a German-language multi-channel network by Sebastian Weil and Ronald Horstman and later acquired an American competitor, Collective Digital Studio.

+In July 2016, Red Arrow Entertainment Group further extended its American production operations with them acquiring a 61% majority stake in Burbank-based American production studio 44 Blue Productions including its virtual reality studio Ovrture as 44 Blue Productions became a subsidiary of Red Arrow Entertainment Group with 44 Blue's founders Rasha Drachkovitch and Stephanie Noonan Drachkovitch continued leading 44 Blue Productions under Red Arrow while its distribution arm Red Arrow International would handle distribution to 44 Blue's future programming.

 In January 2017, Red Arrow Entertainment Group's digital multi-channel and production subsidiary Studio71 announced that they had sold its 30% stake to the French TF1 and Italian Mediaset networks and announced that Studio71 was expanding its business by setting up local operations in the two countries by launching a French division in France and an Italian division in Italy.

 In November 2017, Red Arrow Entertainment Group announced that they had purchased a majority interest in Cleveland-based American independent film distributor of independent films and documentaries Gravitas Ventures with the distribution company Gravitas Ventures maintaining their management and staff and continues to operate independently and will cooperate with Red Arrow Entertainment Group's own international distribution operation.